 Three reasons to run competitor benchmarks that have nothing to do with UX

-Benchmarking UX vs competitors is not only insightful, but a secret weapon that you can use to raise the profile of research within your organisation.
+Competitive UX benchmarking is not only insightful, but a secret weapon that you can use to raise the profile of research within your organisation.

 Benchmarking digital experiences against those of your key competitors at scale (i.e. 100+ participants) is a great way to measure and improve UX through: